 * * *

 34 CFR 690.93 - Components determined by Governor

-(a) Prior to the Secretary’s evaluation of an eligible workforce program, the Governor, after consultation with the State board, approves the program by determining that the program—
+(a) Prior to the Secretary’s evaluation of whether a program is an eligible workforce program, the Governor, after consultation with the State board, approves the program by determining that the program—

 (1) Provides an education aligned with the requirements of high-skill, high-wage (as identified by the State pursuant to section 122 of the Carl D. Perkins Career and Technical Education Act (20 U.S.C.
 2342)), or in-demand industry sectors or occupations;